Streats22/LaraGrapePackage/README.md

 - **Frontend & Backend Editing:** Enjoy the flexibility of a true WYSIWYG editor (GrapesJS) for the frontend, and robust content management with Filament on the backend.
 - **Instant CMS Functionality:** Get a full-featured, extensible CMS experience without leaving the Laravel ecosystem.
 - **Rapid Prototyping:** Build, preview, and publish pages in minutes—perfect for agencies, startups, and internal tools.
-- **Custom Blocks & Extensibility:** Easily create and manage custom blocks, layouts, and templates to fit any project’s needs.
+- **Custom Blocks & Extensibility:** Easily create and manage custom blocks, layouts, and templates to fit any project's needs.
 - **SEO & Responsive Ready:** Out-of-the-box SEO features and mobile-friendly design ensure your content looks great everywhere.
 - **Open Source & Actively Maintained:** Built for the community, with regular updates and support.